 Geophagus Surinamensis, also known as the Redstriped Eartheater is one of the more peaceful species of cichlid to keep.
 It is called Eartheater for its habit of taking mouthfuls of sand and gravel to search for food.
 The species is prized for its beautiful, almost neon markings, peaceful nature, and low maintenance.
-Here is everything you need to know to successfully keep Geophagus Surinamensis.
+Here is everything you need to know to keep Geophagus Surinamensis successfully.

 Earth eater fish are also raised commercially in different parts of the world and have been interbred with other Geophagus subspecies to try and enhance color differences.
 They are mouthbrooders and can be difficult to coax to breed.

 |Common Name:||Surinam Geophagus|

 |Habitat:||South America, Saramacca and Suriname Rivers in Suriname; Marowijne River in Suriname and French Guiana.|

 |Diet:||Omnivorous, live, frozen, and flake.
 Bottom Feeder, sinking food.|